4 The Hole Argument and Some Extensions 38

 4.1 Structures, algebraic and geometric, permutability and general permutability

-Consider a set of elements
+Consider a set

 ,